 - Improper cutting or trimming of the toenail

-- Repeated trauma to the toes, often due to sports activities
+- Repeated pressure or injury to the toes, often during sports

 - Turner syndrome